ubern-mia/MIALab/docs/installation.rst

 Linux
 ------
-Run the following commands in the terminal (tested on ubuntu 16.04 LTS).
+Run the following commands in the terminal (tested on Ubuntu 16.04 LTS and 18.04 LTS).

 #. git installation